 Prospective NMTC projects generally need to be located in qualified census tracts.
 In Vermont those areas include much of northern Franklin, Lamoille, Essex and Orleans counties as well as parts Burlington, St. Albans, Newport, Bennington, Rutland, Springfield, Montpelier, Barre, St. Johnsbury, Brattleboro, and Bellows Falls.
 See the maps for more detail or to look up a specific site.

-To see how NMTCs are being utilized in Vermont, view the Weidmann Company's expansion of its St. Johnsbury facility, learn more about the construction of a new building for the Community College of Vermont located in downtown Rutland and read a description of a new campus for Laraway Youth and Family Services and see how NMTC helped Commonwealth Dairy expand their operations.
+To see how NMTCs are being utilized in Vermont, view the Weidmann Company's expansion of its St. Johnsbury facility, learn more about the construction of a new building for the Community College of Vermont located in downtown Rutland, read a description of a new campus for Laraway Youth and Family Services and see how NMTC helped Commonwealth Dairy expand their operations.

 VRV evaluates NMTC investments for retail and office space, health care projects, downtown housing over commercial space, manufacturing, community centers, farm, forest, and food processing, and energy projects and will invest in both new construction and historic renovation.
 VRV is targeting 65% of its NMTC funds to rural areas of Vermont.

 For more information about Vermont Rural Ventures and the New Markets Tax Credit Program please email Beth Boutin or call her at (802) 863-8424.